-4.4 Overview of the Low Level Interfaces
+4.4 Overview of the Low-level Interface

-This section provides descriptions of the public functions of the low level interfaces.
-Some private routines, intended only for internal use by the library, are included.
-Detailed specifications for many of these routines are provided in Appendix C, "Function Specifications;" detailed specifications for all of these routines are provided as comments in the distributed source code.
+This section provides the name and purpose of each public function and selected private routines of the low-level interface.
+The private routines are intended only for internal use by the library.
+Detailed specifications for many of these routines are provided in Appendix C, Function Specifications; detailed specifications for all of these routines are provided as comments in the distributed source code.